-In order to gain the understanding of the privacy subsystem is to get the knowledge of flow of control that happens within the subsystem.
-The first step involves establishing a connection with the user-data server and with the privacy server.
-This is followed extracting the user data and user privacy settings from the system.
-Once the data has been extracted from the server, it is filtered against the user settings.
-The user data includes the contextual data i.e. location, time and social data as well as the user’s previous behavior pattern obtained while the user interacted in the system.
-The user is made aware of the data through the user controls and asking permission from the user to utilize the data for generating the recommendations.
+In order to understand the privacy subsystem it is necessary to know the flow of control within this subsystem.
+The first step involves establishing a connection with the user data server and with the privacy server.
+This is followed by extracting the user data and the user privacy settings from the server.
+Once this data has been extracted from the server, it is filtered against the user settings.
+The user data includes the contextual data (i.e. location, time and social) data as well as the user’s previous behavior patterns obtained while the user interacted with the system.
+The user is made aware of the data through user controls and is asked permission to utilize his or her data for generating recommendations.

 Once the data has been filtered of the noise and against the user settings, it is piped through the computation server to generate the recommendations to the user.
-Once the recommendations has been generated, they are forwarded to the user via interface.
+After the recommendations have been generated, they are forwarded to the user via a specific interface.

-Based on the quality of the recommendations, the user provides a feedback or exhibits certain behavior pattern (clicks, navigation, dismiss) which indicates the user’s perspective on the quality of the generated recommendations.
-This feedback data is then encrypted and stored in the user-data database to serve as an input future for the future computations for generating recommendations.
+Based on the quality of the recommendations, the user provides a feedback or exhibits certain behavior patterns (e.g. clicks, navigation, dismiss) which indicate the user’s opinion about the quality of the generated recommendations.
+This feedback data is then encrypted and stored in the user-data database to serve as an input for future computations for recommendation generation.